How much money should you save?

 As mentioned a few paragraphs above, people with a higher monthly income find it much easier to save a lot of money.

-In most jobs, it's not that easy to move up to the next pay grade or earn more "just because."
+In most jobs, it is not so easy to get to the next salary level or to earn more "just like that".

 This is where a particularly interesting source of revenue comes into play: The passive earning money.